NIELIT-Agri-Tech/.github/profile/README.md

 - Conducting research on plant genetics and biotechnology.
 - Organizing workshops and seminars to educate the community about agri-tech advancements.

+## Useful Resources

+To help you get started and stay informed about our projects, please refer to the following resources:

+- **Documentation:**
+  Comprehensive guides, API references, and setup instructions are available in our [docs directory](./docs).

+- **Project Wiki:**
+  Visit our [Wiki](https://github.com/yourusername/NIELIT-AGRI-TECH/wiki) for detailed project roadmaps, meeting minutes, and research updates.

+- **Community Forum:**
+  Join our discussion platform (details available on our website) to collaborate, share ideas, and receive assistance in real time.

+- **Official Website:**
+  Learn more about our mission and ongoing initiatives at [NIELIT AGRI TECH Website](https://nielit.ac.in/agri-tech).

+- **Social Media and Updates:**
+  Stay updated on upcoming workshops, seminars, and collaboration opportunities via our official social media channels, as listed on our website.

+## Contact

+For any inquiries or further information, please contact us at [agritech@nielit.ac.in](mailto:agritech@nielit.ac.in).

 ## 📌 Founder

 <table>